ChalmersGU-data-structure-courses/dsabook/src/X01-glossary.md

 ### order of growth

 The rate at which a function grows.
 How quickly the function grows when its input grows.
-Also called its [order of growth]{.title-ref}.
+Also called its *order of growth*.

 A function $f$ has growth rate bounded by a function $g$ if the values of $f$ are eventually bounded by those of $g$ up to some